Project-MONAI/monai-deploy-informatics-gateway/guidelines/informatics-gateway-sadd.md

 The goal is to provide an easy integration path with hospital information systems and allow them to integrate image processing/inference workflows using MIG.

-MONAI Informatics Gateway is designed to follow communication and data standards in the healthcare industry to enable interoperability between HIS and the MONAI Deploy platform.
+MONAI Deploy Informatics Gateway is designed to follow communication and data standards in the healthcare industry to enable interoperability between HIS and the MONAI Deploy platform.
 Such standards are, but not limited to, DICOM, DICOMweb and FHIR.

 ### API Surface Area
 MIG provides the following services for interacting with external devices and/or services.